jh3nd3rs0n/jargyle/README.md

 ```

-To specify the settings for each SOCKS server in the chain, the settings for each SOCKS server will need to placed after each specified SOCKS server.
+To specify the settings regarding each SOCKS server in the chain, the settings regarding each SOCKS server will need to be placed after each specified SOCKS server.

 Partial command line example: